 TimkenSteel (TMST) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the maker of steel large bars and seamless mechanical tubing had gained 13.52% over the past month.
-This has outpaced the Basic Materials sector's gain of 6.01% and the S&P 500's gain of 4.82% in that time.
+Coming into today, shares of the maker of steel large bars and seamless mechanical tubing had gained 20.17% in the past month.
+In that same time, the Basic Materials sector gained 7.06%, while the S&P 500 gained 5.72%.

-TimkenSteel will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from TimkenSteel as it approaches its next earnings release.
 The company is expected to report EPS of $0.60, up 5900% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $315.5 million, up 49.38% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $315.5 million, up 49.38% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for TimkenSteel.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-TimkenSteel is currently a Zacks Rank #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+TimkenSteel currently has a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, TimkenSteel is currently trading at a Forward P/E ratio of 5.43.
-For comparison, its industry has an average Forward P/E of 3.81, which means TimkenSteel is trading at a premium to the group.
+Investors should also note TimkenSteel's current valuation metrics, including its Forward P/E ratio of 5.84.
+For comparison, its industry has an average Forward P/E of 5.52, which means TimkenSteel is trading at a premium to the group.

 Infrastructure Stock Boom to Sweep America